earthddx/Chat_React_Firebase/README.md

 deployed at: https://chatapp-c7c37.web.app/

 The project is build using <code>firebase</code>.
-If you want to run it on your local machine, you have to initialize firebase files in it.
+If you want to run it on your local machine, you have to initialize firebase database first.